secretstartups/handbook/job-families/engineering/quality/contributor-success/engineering-manager/index.html.md

 * Align the day-to-day execution of the Contributor Success to the top objectives of the company.
 Consistently ensure top objectives are well communicated.
 * Collaborate closely with director peers across the Engineering Division and wider GitLab team.
 * Foster healthy conflict amongst the teams to resolve issues quickly.
-* Define roles, grow, and hire your teams for what is needed from the business in the next 3-4 years.
+* Define roles, grow, and hire Contributor Success for what is needed from the business in the next 3-4 years.
-* Coach the Contributor Success team to work within our communication guidelines and lead by example.
 * Interface with GitLab Core team & the wider community to capture feedback and opportinities. .
 * Occasionally contributes to the company blog.
 * Occasionally represent the company publicly at conferences.

 #### Director, Contributor Success Requirements

-* Extensive experience managing and working with the community at large.
+* Track record leading & working with the open source community at large.
 * Track record of influencing bussiness stakeholders from multiple domains to attain company objective.
 * Excellent written and verbal communication skills.
 Able to convey bottom-line messages to executives at C & VP level.
-* Present at conferences and meet-ups in the Contributor Success domain.
+* Experience presenting at conferences and meet-ups in the Open Source community.
-* Lead a team who have built a world-class contribution success program.
+* Experience building a world-class open source contribution program.
 * Share our [values](/handbook/values/), and work in accordance with those values.